 Do we comprehend more information if we physically read a book compared to listening to the same material?

-Remember when audiobooks hit the market years ago?
-Futurist suggested listening would eclipse reading as our preferred learning method.
-It looks like books are still with us and will be for the foreseeable future.
+Remember when audiobooks first hit the market?
+Futurists suggested that listening would eclipse reading as our preferred learning method.
+Books will remain with us for the foreseeable future.

 Having access to one version gives us options when the other isn’t convenient or available.
-Reading a book or magazine while walking in the park or on a treadmill is often challenging.
+Reading a book or magazine while walking in the park or on a treadmill can be pretty challenging.
 That’s when using our earbuds to listen to audiobooks or podcasts is a better method.

 One distinction between listening to an audiobook and reading the same material is how our brains process the information.

 Another study assigned adult volunteers to one of three groups.
 The first listened to excerpts of a story from World War II.
-A second group read the same material on an e-reader, while the third group simultaneously employed both methods.
+A second group read the same material on an e-reader, while the third group used both methods simultaneously.
 The results showed little difference in the test scores regardless of the method used.

 Both experts agreed that either listening or reading is acceptable for lighter topics typically found in entertainment or news magazines and websites.
 We retain more information for more complex subjects if we put more effort into the process, such as reading weighty topics.